-NEA will make every effort to arrange floor seating if notified by June 1st.
-While it may not appear complicated, RA seating is a challenge combining skills in art, science, and politics.
+NEA will make every effort to arrange floor seating if notified by June 3rd.
+While it may not appear complicated, RA seating is a challenge combining skills in art, science, politics, and safety.
 Once you make your seating decision, please stay with the decision.

 Wheelchairs, Mobility Scooters & Medical Devices

 NEA uses wheelchairs in the convention center to get PC delegates to and from the RA.
 These chairs are shared and not assigned to individual delegates.

 Delegates are personally responsible for bringing their own medical devices/equipment including mobility scooters should they wish to use them at the convention center.

 A note about mobility scooters: NEA will give first priority to accommodate delegates who rely on mobility scooters and electric wheelchairs as part of their daily routine.
 Because of the long distances delegates are required to walk in the convention center, we understand many delegates may wish to rent mobility scooters to use within the center.
 If you are planning to rent locally, please arrange to have your scooter delivered to you at the convention center.
 You may store your scooter in the Physically Challenged Transportation Office each night starting July 3rd until the meeting ends on July 7th.
 Keep in mind the PC Office structure is a temporary build and not a high security storage area.
 If you absolutely must transport your rented mobility scooter to the center from your hotel on June 30th or July 1st, please point this out in advance so that we can try to accommodate your scooter without disrupting the service.
 We aim to avoid surprises at the curb to retain the quality of service.